 An ancient creature compendium containing moral codes of conduct.

 ‘Medieval documentary evidence speaks so eloquently about animals and their relationship to society - not only in texts and images, but also in archaeological material, in social codes and rituals, in seals and coats of arms, in toponymy and anthroponymy, folklore, proverbs, songs and swear words.
 Whichever kind of source medieval historians explore, they cannot fail to encounter animals.
-Probably at no other time in the West were animals so frequently and thoroughly thought about, talked about and represented.’ - Michel Pastoreau
+Probably at no other time in the West were animals so frequently and thoroughly thought about, talked about and represented.’ - Michel Pastoreau.

-It is important to note that the bestiary was not a zoological work and was never intended to be used as such.
-In the Middle Ages, the imaginary was a part of reality.
-So little was known about the exotic, foreign lands overseas, that the idea of a unicorn was no less believeable than the idea of a rhinocerous; in fact, the two were often combined as one species.
+It is important to note that the bestiary was not a zoological work and was never intended to be used as such; In the Middle Ages, the imaginary was a part of reality.
+So little was known about the foreign lands overseas, that the idea of a unicorn was no less believable than the idea of a rhinoceros; in fact, the two were often combined as one species.
 Creatures known since antiquity, as well as others recently invented or discovered, were catalogued and analysed, their character traits identified and attributed through text and illustration.
+Curious peculiarities were frequently alluded to, including the unicorn’s hatred of elephants (Isidore of Seville, 7th century CE), the revelation that a sick lion cures itself by eating an ape (Saint Ambrose, 4th century CE), and that when a squirrel wants to cross water, it stands on a small piece of wood and raises its tail as a sail (Thomas of Cantimpré, 13th CE).
 The bestiary’s contents were extremely flexible; it could feature fewer than fifty animals, or more than a hundred, and they could be ordered in any number of ways; hardly any two bestiaries are exactly alike.

 This collection is my own interpretation of these remarkable works, and is categorised loosely according to Isodore’s Etymologiae, which was grouped by the behavioural nature of the animals.
 From ‘beasts of burden’ to ‘wild beasts’, Isodore linked and partnered creatures by assessing their nature.
 It was not until later bestiaries that the moral teachings were attributed to each creature, when word and image would work together and individually to communicate morally edifying material in an appealing and accessible manner.
 I have combined these styles to form my own rendition of the medieval bestiary.

 Inspiration